fractal13/dsu-cs-4300-ai/web/assignments.2023/assignment_040_astar_search_agent.md

 ([minigrid source code](https://github.com/Farama-Foundation/MiniGrid)).

-The performance measure used by this assignment to assess the quality of your agent will be the episode total reward, averaged over at least *TBA* episodes.
+The performance measure used by this assignment to assess the quality of your agent will be the episode total reward, averaged over at least 25 episodes.
 An agent that doesn't complete some episodes (times out / runs out of memory / crashes), will give given an average score of 0.